-For owners of floorstanders, make sure those spikes are screwed in to the base of your speakers.
-If you have a suspended wooden floorboards a decent trick is to drill a few screws into the ground for the spikes to sit in - that way your speakers will stay rigidly in place.
+For owners of floorstanders, make sure those spikes are screwed into the base of your speakers.
+If you have suspended wooden floorboards, a decent trick is to drill a few screws into the ground for the spikes to sit in – that way your speakers will stay rigidly in place.

 Stability isn’t exclusively to do with support, however: your drivers will also be bolted into place, and making sure every so often that those fixings are tight – while being sure not to overtighten – is decent practice.

 ...and the rest of your kit

 If you’ve gone to those lengths to support and isolate your speakers, you owe the same courtesy to the rest of your system as well.
-The simplest way to get your kit singing is to invest in a designated hi-fi rack, though there’s no shame in frugality if you’re an able craftsperson.
+The simplest way to get your kit singing is to invest in a designated hi-fi rack, or you can indulge in a spot of home DIY.

-If you go the DIY route, just remember the ideal support is perfectly level, low-resonance and placed as far away from sources of vibration as possible.
+If you go the latter route, just remember the ideal support is perfectly level, low-resonance and placed as far away from sources of vibration as possible.

-A floorstanding support will work fine on a hard concrete floor, though with a record player the same support will emphasise footfall on a suspended wooden floor.
+A floorstanding support will work fine on a hard concrete floor, although a record player on the same support on a suspended floor will be affected by footfall.
 If that’s what you have, we recommend investing in a dedicated wall shelf.

 Add a DAC

-If you have digital components in your system but have not already invested in a designated outboard digital-to-analogue converter, doing so will bring noticeable benefits.
+If you have digital components in your system but have not already invested in a designated outboard digital-to-analogue converter (DAC), doing so will bring noticeable benefits.

 Simply put, the burden of converting a digital signal, those ones and zeros, into an analogue one will be lifted from the rest of your kit and taken on by a component specially designed to do the job.
 A bit like having someone do your tax return for you so you can focus on more important things like going to the pub.

 While it won’t make bad hi-fi sound great, your system’s performance can benefit in every regard when paired with a capable, separate DAC.